vishvAsa/rAmAyaNam/meta/articles/MT_lekhAH/layers.md

 Some speculate -

-> rAvaNa was tirishas tvAShTra, hence a brAhmaNa;
+> rAvaNa was tirishas tvAShTra, hence a brAhmaNa (matching rAma as indra);
 > so rAma's paurANika prAyashchitta makes sense.

+But, considering

+- total absence of any such hint in vAlmIkIya
+- later time-frame of purANas
-But, considering closely associated shaiva sectarian goals (eg. shiva dhanuSh as the setu, the setu shiva temple), this is more likely explained as a shaiva coping reaction to the (then) vaiShNava epic (which involved breaking a shaiva bow).
+- closely associated shaiva sectarian goals (eg. shiva dhanuSh as the setu, the setu shiva temple),

+this is more likely explained as a shaiva coping reaction to the (then) solidly vaiShNava epic (which involved breaking a shaiva bow).
 </details>